TNC connector: TNCA

 The TNCA connector is a variant of the TNC connector specified in MIL-STD-348 designed to provide an air gap in the dielectric region between the male and female connectors.
-The socket version of the TNCA connector is nearly identically to the standard TNC connector, while the pin contact version provides the air cavity differentiating it from a standard TNC connector, as such TNCA connectors are mechanically compatible and matable with standard conjugate TNC connectors.
+The female TNCA connector is nearly identically to the standard TNC female connector, while the male TNCA connector provides the air cavity differentiating it from a standard male TNC connector.
+As such, TNCA connectors are mechanically compatible with standard TNC connectors.

 75 ohm TNC

 Most TNC connectors are 50-ohm type even when used with coaxial cable of other impedances, but a 75-ohm series is also available, providing a good SWR to about 1 GHz.
 These can be recognized by a reduced amount of dielectric in the mating ends.
 They are intermatable with standard types.